Skip to main content

 The crossover is consequential because each of the underlying frameworks operates with significant enforcement infrastructure.
 COPPA produces FTC and state AG enforcement against advertisers that meet the directed-to-children or actual-knowledge tests.
 State biometric privacy laws (BIPA most prominently) produce class action litigation with statutory damages frameworks.
 EU GDPR produces fines up to 4% of global turnover for biometric processing failures.
 The cumulative regulatory exposure is material for beauty brands at scale, and the structured compliance posture is non-optional rather than discretionary.

 This guide covers how Snapchat AR Try-On actually processes face data, the COPPA framework applied to AR beauty, state biometric laws and AR face processing, age-gating mechanics and their limits, and the structured beauty brand compliance workflow.
-For broader kids-and-teens framework see the Kids and Teens Compliance guide and the Policy Change Tracker.
+For broader kids-and-teens framework see the Healthcare Compliance guide and the Policy Change Tracker.

 How Snapchat AR Try-On Actually Processes